Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/configuring_cloud_services.md

 ## Email

-On the **Email** configuration tab, you can configure Dashboard to send email using SMTP or Message Gears on behalf of your application.
+On the **Email** configuration tab, you can configure to send email using SMTP or Message Gears on behalf of your application.
 To send an email, you use the custom_mailer/email_from_template.json REST method, the Cloud.Emails.send() method, or the equivalent native iOS or Android method.
-To send an email, you must specify an email template that you previously created in Dashboard (see [Managing Email Templates](/docs/dashboard_guide/managing_applications/managing_mobile_backend_services_datasources/managing_mobile_backend_services_data_objects/managing_email_templates/) for details).
+To send an email, you must specify an email template that you previously created (see [Managing Email Templates](/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/managing_mobile_backend_services_data_objects/managing_email_templates/) for details).

 **Notes:**